Josee9988/Compress-PDFs/README.md

 * After running the script `MAKE_SCRIPT_GLOBAL.sh` you can call the script from anywhere in your system with: `compress.py <path>`

 * The script receives only one argument and it is the path of the directory that will be recursively compressed.
-All the subfolders will be looked up to compress all the pdfs inside the passed directory.
+All the subfolders will be looked up to compress all the pdfs inside the passed directory as an argument.

 * Script profile